numberri/get-stuff-done/readme.md

 [system]
 # command to restart network service to refresh /etc/hosts. doesn't include sudo.
 network_command = 'systemctl restart dhcpcd'
-# path to where your binary is. this can also be changed with ./gsd directory [path].
-program_dir = "/home/berri/Documents/coding/get-shit-done"

 [blocklist]
 # make sure to include www. if it is part of the URL. check on a per-website basis: comapre